-Various frameworks have been developed for analyzing and evaluating the participation of end users or clients in agricultural research (e.g. Paul, 1986; Biggs 1989; Okali et al, 1994; Farrington, 1995).
-In practice, three kinds of participation are found: consultative (information sharing), collaborative (task sharing), and collegial (sharing responsibility, decision making, and accountability) (adapted from Biggs, 1989a, 1989b; Sperling et al, 2000).
-The kind of participation at each research stage has also been examined (Farrington and Martin, 1988; Biggs, 1989a, 1989b; Sperling et al, 2000).
+(information sharing), collaborative (task sharing), and collegial (sharing responsibility, decision making, and accountability) (adapted from Biggs, 1989; Sperling et al, 2000).
+The kind of participation at each research stage has also been examined (Farrington and Martin, 1988; Biggs, 1989; Sperling et al, 2000).

-2.2 Rationales for farmer participation: Product or process?
+Rationales for Farmer Participation: Product or Process?

 The participation of end users in research (including plant breeding) can either (i) be a means towards an end (that of improving research products) or (ii) be an end in itself.
 In the latter case, which could be called the 'process' approach to participation, the emphasis is not so much on achieving defined outcomes as on facilitating a process of empowerment, with the clients considered as agents rather than objects (Cornwall and Jewkes, 1995; R. Gerster, pers. comm.).
 In the former case, known as the 'functional approach', the tendency is to focus on a problem and generate solutions-as quickly as possible.
 In PPB, the functional approach would lead to the end being defined as the development of better adapted crop varieties more closely tailored to small-scale farmers' needs, whereas the process approach would aim to empower farmers to develop their skills as plant breeders.
-The functional approach is more common in the formal programs of government, research institutes and the private sector, while the process approach tends to be more common among non-government organizations (NGOs) working for community development (Farrington and Nelson, 1997).
+The functional approach is more common in the formal programs of government, research institutes, and the private sector, while the process approach tends to be more common among non-government organizations (NGOs) working for community development (Farrington and Nelson, 1997).

-Process or empowering approaches tend to lead to broadly focussed research on a wide range of themes, since the livelihood constraints identified as research targets through such approaches are rarely sector- or technology-specific (Farrington et al, 1993) and the choice of themes tends to lie more firmly in the hands of farmers.
+Process or empowering approaches tend to lead to broadly focussed research on a wide range of themes, since the livelihood constraints identified as research targets through such approaches are rarely sectoror technology-specific (Farrington et al, 1993) and the choice of themes tends to lie more firmly in the hands of farmers.
 This has implications for the mechanisms needed to enable participatory research to interact with plant biotechnology research, which typically has highly specific objectives.
 In theory, biotechnology research could support both the functional and the process approaches, but different biotechnologies might be employed and different products would doubtless result, since the functional approach tends to lead to more upstream research whereas the process approach more often avoids this.
 In practice, most current biotechnology research is targeted towards efficiency objectives, using a supply-driven approach.

 The distinction between functional and empowerment-oriented participatory research may not always be clear cut.
 Research that begins with functional objectives can over time lead to empowerment as well.
 Ideally, the information generated through participatory methods, and the process of generating that information, builds local capacity in planning and organizing activities.
-An example of this outcome is the work of the Union de Associaciones de Trabajadores Agricoles, Productores, y Procesadores de Yuca (UATAPPY), a cassava processing cooperative in Ecuador, which survived without external support through 2 years of natural disaster to contribute its own proposals to the design of a recovery plan (Thro et al, 1999b; see Box 10).
+An example of this outcome is the work of the Unión de Asociaciones de Trabajadores Agricolas, Productores y Procesadores de Yuca (UATAPPY), a cassava processing cooperative in Ecuador, which survived without external support through 2 years of natural disaster to contribute its own proposals to the design of a recovery plan (Thro et al, 1999b; see Box 10).
 Farmers' groups organized around commodities, such as cocoa production or cassava processing groups, are more likely to become involved in technology development and hence in functional or efficiency-oriented participatory research (Healy, 1987).
 Such groups may find it easier to interact with research institutions that are also commodity-based.
 As farmers become familiar with the potential benefits of research, their interests may shift from a process to a functional approach, as they identify needs that might be met through technology development.
 This is especially the case for more market-oriented farmers' organizations (Tendler, 1994; Collion, 1995; Collion and Rondot, 1998).